Roderick W. Moore: Career

 Ambassador Moore has been a faculty associate teaching diplomacy for students of Arizona State University since 2020.
 He is also a member of the boards of the America for Bulgaria Foundation and the Bulgaria-America Society.

 Education

 Ambassador Moore attended Brown University where he received his B.A. in Russian Studies and International Relations in 1986, and an M.A. in Slavic Linguistics in 1987.
-He was elected to Phi Beta Kappa in 1986.
 His languages include Serbo-Croatian, Bulgarian, Macedonian, Russian, Czech, French, Spanish and Haitian Creole.

 Rod Moore grew up in East Greenwich, Rhode Island, where he attended East Greenwich High School.
 He is the youngest of three sons of David and Winifred Moore.
 His brothers, Geoff and Dwight, live in Toronto, Ontario, Canada, and Boxborough, Massachusetts, respectively.
 He is married to the former Ljubica Stamenkovic Moore, an attorney from Belgrade, Serbia, and lives in Arlington, Virginia.